paht2005/CS406.Q11_Wildfire-Semantic-Segmentation-and-Alert-System-for-Drones-via-Deep-Learning-Project/README.md

 * **Persistence Analysis**: A fire alert is only issued if the detection persists across consecutive frames within a 3-second check interval, ensuring that transient glares are ignored.

 ### **4. Geospatial Localization**
-For every detected fire region, the system calculates the geometric centroid of the segmentation mask[cite: 43, 225]. [cite_start]By fusing the drone's real-time **GPS coordinates** (latitude, longitude, altitude) with camera orientation metadata (yaw, pitch, roll), the system estimates the ground-truth coordinates of the fire using the **Haversine formula**.
+For every detected fire region, the system calculates the geometric centroid of the segmentation mask.
+By fusing the drone's real-time **GPS coordinates** (latitude, longitude, altitude) with camera orientation metadata (yaw, pitch, roll), the system estimates the ground-truth coordinates of the fire using the **Haversine formula**.

 ---